Send iMessages

 Learn how to send iMessages via the API

-Once your subscribers begin opting in to receive iMessages, you're ready to send iMessages to them.
-Mobile Text Alerts will automatically capture and record the inbound opt-in messages and internally flag your subscribers as iMessage enabled and opted-in.
-Remember, opt-ins are tied to a specific Sender Identity, so you must receive inbound consent from a subscriber on each Sender Identity you plan to use to send messages to them.
+Once your subscribers opt in to receive iMessages, you can send iMessages to them.
+Mobile Text Alerts will automatically capture and record inbound opt-in messages and flag your subscribers as iMessage-enabled and opted in.
+Remember, opt-ins are tied to a specific Sender Identity, so you must receive inbound consent from a subscriber on each Sender Identity you plan to use.

 Send iMessages via the API

-When sending iMessages via API, you need to specify a Sender Identity and Mobile Text Alerts will handle routing messages intelligently based on current subscriber status.
-For the subscribers included in a /send call, the system will verify whether they are enabled for iMessage and then route messages through your Sender Identity.
-Graceful fallback to SMS is also supported.
+When sending iMessages via the API, you need to specify a Sender Identity, and Mobile Text Alerts will handle routing messages intelligently based on current subscriber status.
+For the subscribers included in a /send call, the system will verify whether they are iMessage-enabled and then route messages through your Sender Identity.
+A graceful fallback to SMS is also supported.

 After completing the necessary configuration and setup steps, you should have a Sender Identity attached to one of your existing outbound longcodes used for SMS/MMS.
-This structure enables minimal change necessary to start using the iMessage route and provides flexibility to manage Sender Identities like you currently manage longcodes.
+This structure requires minimal changes to start using the iMessage route and provides flexibility to manage Sender Identities the same way you manage longcodes.

 Specify a Sender Identity with senderName

-When calling the /send endpoint of the API, include the senderName in the request to directly specify the exact sender name to use without needing to include a longcodeId .
+When calling the /send endpoint, include senderName in the request to directly specify the sender name to use, without needing to include a longcodeId.

 Specify a Sender Identity with longcodeId

-When calling the /send endpoint of the API, you can also include the longcodeId in the request, this will be used as a fallback to senderName.
-When a longcode has an associated iMessage Sender Identity, Mobile Text Alerts will use that identity for iMessage enabled recipients.
+When calling the /send endpoint, you can also include longcodeId in the request.
+It will be used as a fallback to senderName.
+When a longcode has an associated iMessage Sender Identity, Mobile Text Alerts will use that identity for iMessage-enabled recipients.

 Create a request to the /send endpoint with the Sender Identity